Spread Betting: Benefits & Risks

 One of the most obvious advantages of spread betting is the opportunity to go short of shares and other financial instruments such as commodities, currencies and indices.
 You can therefore profit from both rising and falling markets.

 A regulated industry

-Financial spread betting is an industry which is tightly regulated by the Financial Services Authority (FSA).
-Spread betting profits benefit from the UK Government Tax Waiver.
-Apart from this, spread betting is considered to be a financial derivative product.
-Our regulation by the FSA means that we must abide by strict rules and regulations designed for your protection.
+Financial spread betting is an industry which is tightly regulated by the Financial Conduct Authority (FCA).
+Our regulation by the FCA means that we must abide by strict rules and regulations designed for your protection.

 Stake size of your choice